catalyst-cooperative/pudl/README.rst

 that can be used to populate a database, or read in directly with Python, R, Microsoft Access, and many other tools.

-The project currently integrates data from:
+The project currently integrates data from :

 * `EIA Form 860 <https://www.eia.gov/electricity/data/eia860/>`__
 * `EIA Form 923 <https://www.eia.gov/electricity/data/eia923/>`__